CASA DE VILARINHO DE SÃO ROMÃO - VILARINHO DE SÃO ROMÃO, SABROSA

-Casa de Vilarinho de São Romão nests in a pleasant and fertile location on the right bank of the Pinhão river, 3 Kms from the borough of Sabrosa, in what was one of the best areas for Port Wine in the 19th century.
-Due to its altitude it has a mild climate in the summer, and none too harsh in the winter.
+Casa de Vilarinho de São Romão nests in a pleasant and fertile location on the right bank of the Pinhão river, 3 Kms from Sabrosa, in what was one of the best areas for Port Wine in the 19th century.
+Due to its altitude it has a mild climate in the summer, and not too harsh in the winter.

 Vilarinho de S. Romão is both the name of the very old village where this house is placed and the aristocratic title of its previous owners, Squires of Vilarinho since the 16th Century, Viscounts since the 19th century, and responsible for important deeds both in cultural life as well as in innovative activities of the highest interest for the economy and for agriculture.